โฐ Minimum Connection Times

 Goundam Airport (GUD) is a vital regional aviation facility located in the Timbuktu Region of Mali, serving the town of Goundam and the surrounding Sahelian communities.
 Situated approximately eight kilometers southeast of the township, the airport acts as a primary link for this remote part of the country, where road access is frequently restricted by terrain and security conditions.
 It primarily handles domestic charter flights, government operations, and essential humanitarian aviation services, providing a critical lifeline for the transport of personnel and medical supplies to the northern provinces.

-The airport's infrastructure is designed for maximum utility in a desert environment, featuring a single runway capable of accommodating the specialized STOL (Short Take-Off and Landing) aircraft frequently used in West African regional aviation.
+The airport's infrastructure is designed for maximum utility in a desert environment, maintaining a single runway capable of accommodating the specialized STOL (Short Take-Off and Landing) aircraft frequently used in West African regional aviation.
 The facility operates with a compact terminal area that manages both domestic arrivals and departures within a simple, efficient space.
 Ground handling services, including cargo processing and passenger reception, are often coordinated through specialized providers to ensure that safe and reliable operations are maintained despite the remote and challenging nature of the field.

 Amenities at Goundam Airport are extremely minimal, reflecting its role as a utilitarian regional link rather than a commercial aviation hub.
 There is no formal passenger terminal building with retail or dining concessions; instead, the facility focuses on providing essential ground support and aircraft parking.
 Travelers using the field are expected to be entirely self-sufficient, as there are no shops, cafes, or public restroom facilities directly at the airstrip.
 The airport's location near the Niger River basin ensures that it remains an essential piece of infrastructure for the regional economy, fostering connectivity for one of Mali's most remote desert ports.